 Expanding the subscriber base has so far proven unsuccessful, as the Burlington Free Press reported, because the city hasn’t the money to spend marketing the service.

->

-> Burlington also doesn’t have the money to repay its initial loan, hence CitiBank’s lawsuit and the subsequent settlement.
-City officials have spoken of a $6 million loan to pay off part of i, but have refused to say who the lender is and what might be the terms of the loan.
+Burlington also doesn’t have the money to repay its initial loan, hence CitiBank’s lawsuit and the subsequent settlement.
+City officials have spoken of a $6 million loan to pay off part of it, but they have refused to say who the lender is and describe the terms of the loan.

->

-> Those same officials have floated the idea of selling Burlington Telecom, but the costs of broadband and subscriber improvements required by law make a purchase prohibitive.
+Those same officials have floated the idea of selling Burlington Telecom, but the costs of broadband and subscriber improvements required by law make a purchase prohibitively expensive.

->

-> ‘None of This Was Necessary’
+‘None of This Was Necessary’

 Current city officials see the settlement as a starting point to correct years of mistakes.